Health Canada IMDRF table of contents for medical device applications guidance

 On this page

 The International Medical Device Regulators Forum (IMDRF) is a voluntary group of regulators committed to the acceleration of medical device regulatory harmonization and convergence.
-It was founded in 2011 and is the successor to the Global Harmonization Task Force.
-The Table of Contents (ToC) format was developed by the IMFDR to provide a globally harmonized structure and has been adopted by Health Canada for medical device regulatory activities.
-Health Canada is adopting the IMDRF ToC formats to encourage and support the global convergence of format for medical device applications.
-It is expected that use of the ToC will reduce time and costs for both industry and the regulator, and will ultimately result in timely access to medical devices for Canadians.
+The Table of Contents (ToC) format was developed by the IMDRF to provide a globally harmonized structure and has been adopted by Health Canada for medical device regulatory activities.
+Health Canada is adopting the IMDRF ToC format to encourage and support the global convergence of medical device applications.
+We expect that use of the ToC will reduce time and costs for both industry and the regulator, and will ultimately result in timely access to medical devices for Canadians.

-This guidance incorporates content from the IMDRF ToC Documents (In Vitro Diagnostic Medical Device Market Authorization Table of Contents (IVD MA ToC) and Non-In Vitro Diagnostic Device Market Authorization Table of Contents (nIVD MA ToC)) published by IMDRF and regional guidance specific to the Canadian context.
+This guidance incorporates content from the In Vitro Diagnostic Medical Device Regulatory Submission Table of Contents (IVD ToC) and Non-In Vitro Diagnostic Device Regulatory Submission Table of Contents (nIVD ToC) published by IMDRF and regional guidance specific to Canadian submissions.

 The ToC structure requirements apply to information packages created in support of the following: